Let’s face it, Albania isn’t on most people’s list of must-see travel destinations.

 “Ah, America!”
 His eyes lit up as he pounded his chest with a closed fist.
 “America and Albania are strong friends.”

 He negotiated the big black car over impossibly narrow mountain roads, the occasional cow or goat blocking the way, and at some point produced a plastic water bottle filled with clear fluid.

 It was like fire, homemade moonshine made from fermented fruits and boasting an alcohol content somewhere above 50%.

 By the time we descended the steep hills of Saranda my spirits were improving.

 And my new friends insisted on taking me all the way to Jay’s apartment.

-Usually that’s limited by the length of a visa-free stay on my American passport.
+I like traveling slowly, with plenty of time to explore a place before moving on.
+Usually, that’s limited by the length of a visa-free stay on my American passport.

 For everyone else, including you cool kids with the EU passports, the normal limit of 90 days applies.